 Step 4.
 Bake in the oven on the medium rack for 30-35 minutes.
 I flip the fries every 10-15 minutes for even cooking until they’re done.

-I usually go for really simple seasonings.
+As I mentioned above, I usually go for my homemade French fry seasoning, but if I’m out and I don’t have time to make it then I choose really simple seasonings.
 Smoked paprika and garlic granules are probably my favorite.
 Sometimes I just do Italian seasoning for that lovely herby flavor.
 You can also use curry powder, turmeric, chili powder, piri piri salt, cajun seasoning, you name it!

 My Dad loves just salt and maybe a tiny bit of ground black pepper, so if you want to keep things plain then do that.

 Sometimes I make myself a large bowl of these oven baked fries, season them with flaky sea salt with vegan mayo and/or ketchup on the side.
 But you can serve them with Air Fryer hamburgers, or Instant Pot burgers, grilled chicken wraps, fish sticks, or crispy breaded chicken breast.